44mb/issues/README.md

-# issues
+# The MB-38 has issues!

-An issue tracker for the MB-38
+This is an issue tracker for my MB-38